 Beyond The Basics

 If you're building your outdoor kitchen under a roof, vent hoods are a must have so you and your guests aren't standing in a cloud of smoke.
 Insulated jackets are a must if you are installing into a combustible enclosure like wood.

 Additional Outdoor Kitchen Storage

 Keep everything you need for grilling conveniently stored in your outdoor kitchen, so it's there the next time you grill.
 Maximize your counter space by keeping utensils, plates, glassware, and cleaning supplies organized and stored away.
 As we mentioned above, some customers add a door/drawer combo under the grill instead of access doors.
 You might choose to add a separate set of storage drawers if you need it.
-Enclosed cabinets or pantries are great additions to keep pesky critters from getting to the stuff your storing inside them.
-You'll want to add a seperate access door under your sink and side burner to provide access to the plumbing.
+Enclosed cabinets or pantries are great additions to keep pesky critters from getting to the stuff you're storing inside them.
+You'll want to add a separate access door under your sink and side burner to provide access to the plumbing.